Nibronix/cognee/README.md

 </div>
 </div>

 ## About Cognee

 Cognee is an open-source tool and platform that transforms your raw data into persistent and dynamic AI memory for Agents.
 It combines vector search with graph databases to make your documents both searchable by meaning and connected by relationships.

-You can use Cognee in two ways:

-1. [Self-host Cognee Open Source](https://docs.cognee.ai/getting-started/installation), which stores all data locally by default.
-2. [Connect to Cognee Cloud](https://platform.cognee.ai/), and get the same OSS stack on managed infrastructure for easier development and productionization.
+Cognee offers default memory creation and search which we describe bellow.
+But with Cognee you can build your own!

+:star: _Help us reach more developers and grow the cognee community.
+Star this repo!_

-### Cognee Open Source (self-hosted):
+### Cognee Open Source:

 - Interconnects any type of data — including past conversations, files, images, and audio transcriptions
 - Replaces traditional RAG systems with a unified memory layer built on graphs and vectors